 We have come to expect a fast, frictionless online experience.
 When you make it easy for people, you create a positive experience that fosters trust and loyalty.
 And that equals more customers.
 In fact, one study showed that better UX design could improve website conversion rates by 400%.

 How can you make sure your website provides a good user experience, without being a UX expert?

 Here are a few best practices that will teach you what to look for and ways that you and your web designer can improve the user experience for your website.

 The visual design and user experience of your website are closely related.
-That’s not to say that a beautiful design will solve all your problems.
+That’s not to say that a beautiful website design will solve all your problems.
 There are plenty of pretty websites out that are awful to use.
-And there are ugly websites that are highly functional (think Craigslist).
+And there are ugly website designs that are highly functional (think Craigslist).

 Check out Chapter 2 on the Basic Principles of Good Web Design for more details.

 I can’t say it enough: make your website design as simple as possible.
 People have notoriously short attention spans, so the simpler it is to understand and use your website, the more likely they are to stay and have an enjoyable experience.

 Simplicity is one of the key concepts of UX design.
 Ironically, it’s often complex to actually do.
 Today’s users are more demanding than ever – they want experiences that are engaging, personalized, and seamless across different channels and devices.
 The more things your website design has to do, the harder it is to keep it simple.

 For example, an e-commerce website design needs to do a lot more things than a typical website.
 It needs to have a shopping cart, take credit card information, and process orders.
 It would actually be a lot simpler if it didn’t do all those things.
 But that wouldn’t make for good user experience, either.
 Your job is to streamline the process and make it as simple as possible to buy from you, without sacrificing usability.